7th May, 2016

 We were (and in fact, everybody else was) standing on top of the hardened ice of the glacial bed.
 The rocks and dust that covered its surface, gave a false impression of standing on rock surface, but a few kicks on the floor removes the dust and reveals the hardened ice below.
 In fact, the entire base camp is housed on the bed of Khumbu glacier.
 We were now standing at 5364 m above the sea level.
 We were standing on the floor of a huge amphitheater surrounded by the huge swathes of ice coming down the slopes of Pumori, Nuptse, Khumbutse and others.
 As far as our eyes could see, the entire Khumbu glacier was dotted with innumerable tents of the different expedition teams.

 We went till the edge where the hard ice of the glacier gave way to random, uneven & often precariously placed masses of ice with a maze of tracks zigzagging through them.
-That was the Khumbu ice-fall, the first hurdle to overcome for anyone attempting to scale Everest by the South Col-South East ridge route.
+That was the Khumbu ice-fall, the first hurdle to overcome for anyone attempting to scale Everest from the Nepalese side.

 I was gazing at the ice-fall when I noticed a few moving black spots amidst the towers of snow and ice.
 They were some of the climbers who were traversing through this maze of ice – one of their practices as part of their summit attempt.